UW model says social distancing is starting to work — but still projects 1,400 coronavirus deaths in the state

 Gov. Jay Inslee acknowledged as much in a briefing on Thursday, saying the stay-at-home order he issued Monday will probably have to be extended beyond the two-week period initially specified as a minimum.

-The analysis differs from most modeling of the new coronavirus, partly because it relies on the number of deaths across the U.S. and in other countries — which is a more reliable gauge of the epidemic’s course than confirmed infections, which depends on intensity of testing, Murray said.
+The UW analysis differs from most modeling of the new coronavirus, partly because it relies on the number of deaths across the U.S. and in other countries — which is a more reliable gauge of the epidemic’s course than confirmed infections, which depends on intensity of testing, Murray said.
 It also takes into account the impact of social distancing measures, something few other modelers have yet quantified.

 Still, all of the UW estimates come with a huge measure of uncertainty, the researchers caution.
 Each model run is based on a thousand projections, which zero in on the most likely result.
 But the range of possible outcomes remains wide.
 For example, while 1,430 represents the best projection of total deaths in Washington by July 1, the statistical range extends from 316 to 2,535.